-The Common Vulnerability Scoring System (CVSS) is a public standard maintained by the Forum of Incidence and Response Teams (FIRST) that provides a method for scoring IT-related vulnerabilities.
-Additional details and documentation are on the standard are available at http://www.first.org/cvss.
+The Common Vulnerability Scoring System (CVSS) is a public standard maintained by the Forum of Incident Response and Security Teams (FIRST) that provides a method for scoring IT-related vulnerabilities.
+Additional details and documentation on the standard are available at http://www.first.org/cvss.

 This document focuses on how Cisco uses CVSS.
 To learn more about the individual metrics or the scoring mechanics, please view the official documentation provided by FIRST.

 Within Cisco, two groups use CVSS: the Product Security Incident Response Team (PSIRT) and the Cisco Security IntelliShield Alert Manager Service team.
 Cisco PSIRT handles security vulnerabilities in all Cisco products.
 This team is the only group tasked with communicating information about vulnerabilities in Cisco products to customers.
 The Cisco Security IntelliShield Alert Manager Service provides customizable, up-to-the-minute security intelligence, in-depth vulnerability analyses, and highly reliable threat validation.
 IntelliShield Alert Manager provides this intelligence and analysis for all vendors and products, including Cisco products.

 A common task for the PSIRT and IntelliShield groups is assigning and communicating CVSS scores to Cisco customers.
 In addition to external communications, PSIRT also uses CVSS as a major component in prioritizing team workload.